 You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
 You are able to say to yourself, 'I lived through this horror.
 I can take the next thing that comes along.'— Eleanor Roosevelt

 Plan ahead before you decide if you should quit.
 Even if you are so stressed out that you don’t think you can handle one more day at a job you hate, don’t hand in your resignation letter without doing some careful planning first.
 It’s likely that one of the reason’s your scared to quit your job is that you’re afraid on not having enough money to make ends meet.
-Read Things to Do Before You Decide to Quit Your Job for practical things you can do to help give you the confidence to make a smart career move.

 Remember you past success at finding the courage to make a change.
 Quitting your job when you're scared takes courage, there's no doubt about it.
 But even if you have never taken a bold leap such as calling it quits and making a career change, chances are you have successfully made other changes in your life that required a great deal of courage.
 Use the things that you learned from those experiences to remind yourself that you can once again find the courage to make the right decision.